 During the walk, Jeroen wouldn’t shut up.
-He was desperately trying to impress Duke and me with how he was about to open a large studio and create some avant-garde experiential artsy type “environment” that was supposed to offer enlightenment to those passing through.
+He was desperately trying to impress us all with how he was about to open a large studio and create some avant-garde experiential artsy type “environment” that was supposed to offer enlightenment to those passing through.
 What sort of enlightenment?
 No clue.
 Jeroen took about 20 minutes to explain it to us but I fell at the first turn.
 My feeling is if you can’t clearly explain what you’re doing within 30 seconds then maybe it’s time for Plan B.

 Maybe not.
 The larger issue could be I’m too dense to get my arms around most things avant-garde.